Head Coach: Erin Calkins (6th season)

 Erin Calkins was named Head Coach in July of 2012.
-She joined the Farmingdale State women's lacrosse coaching staff before the 2009 season, helping guide the Rams to their first ever Skyline Conference Championship.
-Erin was an assistant coach at Central Connecticut for the 2008 season, before leaving to join the Farmingdale State staff.
+She joined the Farmingdale State women's lacrosse coaching staff before the 2009 season, after a year stint as an assistant at Central Connecticut.
+In '09, she helped guide the Rams to a first-ever Skyline Conference Championship, where the Rams defeated Montclair State 16-13 to make their first NCAA Tournament appearance.

-Calkins was a two sport athlete and three-year starting goalkeeper at Eastern Connecticut State University.
+Calkins was a two sport student-athlete (basketball, lacrosse) at Eastern Connecticut State University.
 As a freshman, she was honored by IWCLA/US Lacrosse as a Second Team All-New England selection and was named Conference Rookie of the Year.
-Calkins led Eastern Connecticut to the second round of the NCAA Tournament in 2005.
-She set ECSU single-season records for games played, starts, minutes and saves.
+Calkins led Eastern Connecticut to the second round of the NCAA Tournament in 2005, setting ECSU single-season records for games played, starts, minutes and saves.
 She also recorded the second-best win total and save percentage in school history.

 Her junior year, Calkins was named the ECAC Goaltender of the Year while also earning All-Conference and All-New England honors.
 She was named All-Conference and ECAC All-New England honoree as a senior.

-Calkins earned her bachelor's degree in Sport and Leisure Management at Eastern Connecticut ('07) and is currently pursuing her master's degree in Liberal Studies at Stony Brook University.
+Calkins earned her Bachelor's degree in Sport and Leisure Management at Eastern Connecticut ('07) and a Master's degree in Liberal Studies from Stony Brook University.